 - Click the Skip button to skip an annotation task.

 - A dialog appears.
-Enter a reason for skipping the task - the reason is added as a comment to the task that annotators and reviewers can see.
+Enter a reason for skipping the task - the reason is added as an issue to the task that annotators and reviewers can see.
 If no reason is entered “This task was skipped” is added by default.

 View Annotator Instructions